-Access: The fleet of Black Cabs and Peugeot E 7’s can accommodate one wheelchair per vehicle.
+Access: Black Cabs and Peugeot E 7’s fleet can accommodate one wheelchair per vehicle.

 Museums in Liverpool

 Merseyside Maritime Museum

 Based on the Royal Albert Dock, the Merseyside Maritime Museum is home to a collection of objects which document the social and commercial history of Liverpool.

 International Slavery Museum

-The only museum of its kind, the International Slavery Museum documents historical and contemporary slavery.
-The museum is also a hub of human rights resources.
-The museum is accessible to wheelchair users, however, restrictions apply due to evacuation procedures.
+The International Slavery Museum documents historical and contemporary slavery.
+The only museum of its kind is also a hub of human rights resources.
+The museum is accessible to wheelchair users.
+However, restrictions apply due to evacuation procedures.

 Museum of Liverpool

-The Museum of Liverpool is a fantastic addition to the cities museums.
-Charting Liverpool life through the ages, the Museum of Liverpool is a must-visit tourist attraction as well as a great day out for the whole family.
-As you would expect in a purpose-built museum, the whole site is accessible to wheelchairs.
+The Museum of Liverpool is a fantastic addition to the city’s museums.
+Charting Liverpool life through the ages, the Museum of Liverpool is a must-visit tourist attraction and a great day out for the whole family.
+As you would expect in a purpose-built museum, the entire site is accessible to wheelchairs.